firebase/geofire-java/README.md

 ### Geo Queries

-GeoFire allows to query all keys within a geographic area using `GeoQuery` objects.
-If locations for keys change the query will be updated in realtime (see "Receiving events for geo queries" below). `GeoQuery` parameters can be updated later to change the area that is queried.
+GeoFire allows you to query all keys within a geographic area using `GeoQuery` objects.
+As the locations for keys change, the query is updated in ealtime and fires events letting you know if any relevant keys have moved. `GeoQuery` parameters can be updated later to change the size and center of the queried area.

 ```java
 // creates a new query around [37.7832, -122.4056] with a radius of 0.6 kilometers